Skip to content

 The Sessions Cover the Following Topics:

-• The founding of Cîteaux and its founders: Robert, Alberic, and Stephen
+• The Roots of Cîteaux: An exploration into its founding and the lives of its founders: Robert, Alberic, and Stephen.

 1. Year I/Year II Formation – A two-year program requiring monthly attendance.

-Regular attendance is essential, as it demonstrates a commitment to formation in the Cistercian charism and stability within the community.
-If a novice misses a meeting, they must contact the Formation Director to receive a makeup assignment.
+Regular attendance is a key component of formation, signifying dedication to the Cistercian charism and the community’s stability.
+If a novice misses a meeting, the novice is expected to contact the Formation Director for a make-up task.

 2. Juniorate – A three-year, non-sequential program.

-Junior 2: Foundational Texts of the Order: The Charter of Charity, Exordium Parvum, Exordium Cisterii
+b.
+Junior 2: Foundational texts of the Order, including The Charter of Charity, Exordium Parvum, and Exordium Cistercii

 3. Seniors